mweel1/usa_high_level/USA-Internet/index.md

 - No IP addresses can be entered into operating system to navigate to websites unless they are on local networks.
 - All IP Addresses that are added to the DNS must be physically present in the United States and not route through any country.
 - Domain names can be idle for 20 days or they must be returned the naming system.
 The naming system will be on a first come first serve basis.
+- Domain names can have an optional API standard that is defined by ISO.
+- Domain names

 ## Web Application Requirements